Omerss/GraphGame/readme.md

 Used to understand how nodes connect to each other in space.
 * [RepeatedTimer](SupplementaryFiles/RepeatedTimer.py) - Used by GameLayout to run threads
 * [Utils](SupplementaryFiles/Utils.py) - Contains general functions used all around the repository
+* [GLogger](SupplementaryFiles/GLogger.py) - Personal logging library used to integrate with the lab's logging style

 #### Testing
-Contains testers for the projects
+Contains testers for the project
-* [RunAllTests](Testing/RunAllTests.py) - The starting point of the application.

-#### TestingGraphs
-Graphs that are still under construction

 #### Main Folder
 * [Main](Main.py) - The starting point of the application.